Living in Indonesia, A Site for Expatriates

 For children:

 In this group the emphasis is on bite prevention.
-Antimalarials for children must be prescribed by a pediatrician and doses individualized:
+Antimalarials for children must be prescribed by a pediatrician and doses individualized.

 Chloroquine phosphate / chloroquine sulfate: 50 mg chloroquine base per tablet: DOSE: 5.0 mg / kg / week up to maximum adult dose